NaimAyat/UCLA_CS181/Discussion3.md

 # Discussion 3: June 8, 2018
 * Recursive language: Turing machine always halts and accepts or halts and rejects on all input
-* Recursively enumerable, not recursive language: Turing machine always halts and accepts
+* Recursively enumerable, not recursive language: Turing machine always halts and accepts, but if it rejects it may not halt
 *